 Modern VS Heritage

 So what is the best deer hunting rifle?
-If that family heirloom still shoots straight and fills tags, are you comfortable moving it to utility-player status, where it’s only used when that once-in-a-lifetime buck isn’t likely?
-That decision is a personal one and your opinion trumps all others.
+If that family heirloom still shoots straight and fills tags, are you comfortable moving it to utility-player status?
+A place where it’s only used when that once-in-a-lifetime buck isn’t likely?
+The decision between bolt action vs semi auto is a personal one and your opinion trumps all others.

 As noted, ARs usually weigh less than bolt guns in the same chambering.
 The availability of custom AR parts gives owners the option to build a rifle to the weight spec they desire.
 If you’re tired of carrying a bolt-action boat anchor across hill and dale, pare some of the heft by shopping wisely.

-With all the different chamberings available and modularity, the toughest part of making a change may be trying to figure out which AR platform rifle should keep you company on your next deer hunt.
+With so many different chamberings available and modularity, the toughest part of making a change may be trying to figure out which AR platform rifle to get.
+There are dozens of great options that could keep you company on your next deer hunt.
 Whatever your choice, though, you’re bound to discover precisely why so many are now calling the platform “America’s rifle.”

 However, not everyone is comfortable carrying an AR and some members of the non-shooting public have misconceptions about the platform.
 It shouldn’t be a concern, since hunts are typically remote or at least semi-private, but it is worth noting.